×

 Example:

-Interactive sims model a busy lobby surge, an influx of fraud calls, or a backlog in back-office reviews.
-Time-boxed choices surface tradeoffs among risk, service, and operational throughput.
+Interactive simulations model situations such as a busy lobby surge, an influx of fraud calls, or a backlog in back-office reviews.
+Learners make time-limited decisions and see how their choices affect risk, customer service, and operational throughput.

 Upskilling Modules